- Treatment for erectile dysfunction with Viagra®

 What dosages are available?

-The recommended starting dose is often 50 mg, taken as needed, but dosing must be individualised by the prescribing clinician.
+The usual starting dose is 50 mg, taken as needed, though dosing must be individualised by the UK-registered prescriber.
 Do not take more than one dose per day.

 Can I change doses myself?

-No. Dose adjustments should be made only in consultation with the prescribing clinician.
+No. Any dose adjustment should be made only in consultation with the UK-registered prescriber.

 How should Viagra® be taken?